-TJ Cox, a former All-Iowa Conference performer and current tennis pro, begins his second season as Simpson's head men's tennis coach in 2012-13.
+TJ Cox, a former All-Iowa Conference performer and current tennis pro, is in his sixth season as Simpson's head men's tennis coach in 2016-17.

 Cox is no stranger to the Iowa Intercollegiate Athletic Conference (IIAC), spending two seasons at Central College.
 While in Pella, he led the program to a conference team title and a trip to the NCAA Championships.